 7. Site Observation

-As part of this stage, we can also undertake a Homestar Built Rating assessment.
+As part of this phase, we can also undertake a Homestar Built Rating assessment.

 8. Contract Administration